 Public or state schools in Portugal are free, but expats will quickly learn that these institutions have been the subject of much debate.
 In the past, frequent teacher strikes and a much-bemoaned Ministry of Education were enough to scare off any expat looking to enrol their children.

-This serious criticism has led to Portugal's government increasing investment to improve facilities, teaching quality and classroom sizes.
+This serious criticism has led Portugal's government to increase investment in improving facilities, teaching quality, and classroom sizes.
 Although such concerns are now actively being addressed, expat parents should still be wary of the state system.

 Some teachers in Portuguese public schools speak English, but not all of them.
-The curriculum is taught in Portuguese, and expat parents considering sending their child to a public school should look into what possibilities exist to overcome the language barrier and support the learning process.
+The curriculum is taught in Portuguese, so expat parents considering sending their children to a public school should look into how they can help their children overcome the language barrier to support the learning process.

 Parents who want to pursue this route should note that Portuguese schools require specific paperwork and, as bureaucracy can be slow, it's necessary to prepare well in advance.